openstack/networking-midonet/specs/kilo/provider_net.rst

 which host interface that the port should be bound to.

-The 'provider network' extension lets you map a physical network to a virtual network by associating the virtual network with attributes decribing the physical network.
+The 'provider network' extension lets you map a physical network to a virtual network by associating the virtual network with attributes describing the physical network.
 One of the attributes is called 'network_type' which could be 'LOCAL', 'FLAT', 'VXLAN', 'VLAN' and 'GRE'.
 For the purpose of uplink network mapping, only the 'LOCAL' network type is accepted by the plugin